Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 #### Explain MACS2

 The reasons of choosing those specific parameters are a bit more complicated.
 I have dedicated a post for this a while ago.
 Please have a look at [__this post__](https://dbrg77.github.io/posts/2020-12-09-atac-seq-peak-calling-with-macs2/) if you are still confused.
-Note the `-g`, which is the genome size parameter, is bascially the sum of human and mouse.
+Note the `-g`, which is the genome size parameter, is basically the sum of human and mouse.
 The following output files are particularly useful:

 | File                       | Description                                                               |
 |----------------------------|---------------------------------------------------------------------------|